 DST Systems, Development Manager

-Responsible for implementing SCRUM in DST Brokerage Solutions/Subaccounting vertical.
-Built standalone teams in the US(2) and Bangkok(2) and co-dependent teams in India(2).
+Responsible for implementing Scrum in the DST Brokerage Solutions/Subaccounting vertical.
+Coaching and training en route to establishing cross-functional teams in the US(2) and Bangkok(2), with two co-dependent teams in India(2).
 Mainframe, Java, Flex environment.

 H&R Block, Development Manager